 Project Advisor Agreement and Support Letters

 All projects require a signed project advisor agreement from a UNT faculty or staff member who will take on the role of project advisor and assist with project implementation and completion.
-Additional letters of support are requested from all project stakeholders whose involvement or approval is necessary for project completion (e.g. UNT faculty, staff, departments, organizations, external units, etc.).
+Please use the Project Advisor Agreement template.
+Additional letters of support are requested from project stakeholders whose involvement or approval is necessary for project completion (e.g. UNT faculty, staff, departments, organizations, external units, etc.).
 Make sure the support letters follow the guidelines outlined in the We Mean Green Fund Project Proposal Guide.
 Letter templates are provided.

 Visual Slide Deck